George-xixi/portfolio-george/README.md

 - Contact form.

 ## Languages
 This website is available in English, Spanish and Mandarin Chinese.
-All content is written by me - if you think any of the Spanish or Chinese could be imporved, I'd be super grateful!
+All content is written by me - if you have any suggestions for how the Spanish or Chinese could be improved, I'd be super grateful!

 ## The Future
 As I work on more projects, I will add the best ones to the site.
 This won't be quick, as I need to write content in 3 languages for each project!